SPRING OFFER – Use code SPRING30 for 30% OFF

 FBA (Fulfillment by Amazon)

-Amazon's logistics service where Amazon handles storage, packing, shipping to customers, and post-sale support.
+Amazon’s logistics service where Amazon handles storage, packing, shipping to customers, and post-sale support.
 The seller sends their inventory to Amazon warehouses (fulfillment centers) and delegates order management to them.
-FBA products get the Prime badge and have better chances of winning the Buy Box thanks to fast, reliable shipping.
-However, there are FBA fees to consider (fulfillment and storage fees) and you must follow preparation and shipment guidelines.
-See also FNSKU and IPI.
+FBA products automatically get the Prime badge and have better chances of winning the Buy Box thanks to fast, reliable shipping.
+Key FBA fees include a per-unit fulfillment fee (based on size and weight) and monthly storage fees (higher in Q4).
+Before sending any product, use the FBA Calculator to estimate profitability.
+For official fee schedules and guidelines, see Amazon Seller Central FBA Help.
+See also FNSKU, IPI, and Pan-European FBA.

 FBM (Fulfillment by Merchant)

-A fulfillment method where the seller ships products directly to the customer (also called "Merchant Fulfilled").
+A fulfillment method where the seller ships products directly to the customer (also called “Merchant Fulfilled”).
 With FBM, when an order comes in on Amazon, the seller handles packing, shipping, and customer service themselves.
-Advantages: full control over stock and shipments, no FBA fees; can be ideal for bulky or slow-moving products.
+Advantages: full control over stock and shipments, no FBA storage/fulfillment fees, ideal for bulky, fragile, or slow-moving products, and the ability to include branded packaging.
 Disadvantages: no Prime badge by default (unless participating in Seller Fulfilled Prime), less appeal to Prime customers, and full responsibility for delivery timing and quality.
+Many sellers use a hybrid approach: FBA for fast-moving products and FBM for oversized or low-volume items.
+Compare your costs using the FBA Calculator.

 FNSKU (Fulfillment Network SKU)